 FLU 2.1.2 Compact Development.
-To promote compact development, FLUM amendments and residential rezonings to allow higher residential densities may be allowed in the Mixed-Use Urban (MU-U) and Mixed-Use Suburban (MU-S) future land use categories.
+To promote compact development, FLUM amendments and residential re-zonings to allow for higher residential densities to be allowed in the MU-U and MU-S future land use categories.

 FLU 2.1.3 CHHA Density.
-Consistent with the goals, objectives and policies of the Coastal Management Element, Escambia County will not support rezonings and FLUM amendments to categories allowing higher densities within the Coastal High Hazard Area (CHHA).
+Consistent with the goals, objectives, and policies of the Coastal Management Element, Escambia County will not support re-zonings and FLUM amendments to categories allowing higher densities within the Coastal High Hazard Area (CHHA).